StevenLambion/SwiftDuxNavigation/README.md

 The purpose of this library is to provide a stateful, deep-link navigational system for an application.
 In the same way that SwiftUI views represent the application's current state, it does the same for navigation.
 The library implements this through a single navigational state object.
 This state is updated through a reducer function.
 The changes from the navigational state are then propagated throughout the SwiftUI view hierarchy.

 ## Features
-- Deep-link navigation
+- Path-based navigation
 - Master-detail routing
-- URL navigation support
+- URL support
 - Multi-UIScene support
-- Simple API to build navigation views.
+- API to build custom navigation views.
 - Save and restore the navigation via `PersistStateMiddleware`.

 ## Navigation Views